Retire in Ho Chi Minh City, Vietnam

 What is it like to retire in Ho Chi Minh City?

 "Retirees in Ho Chi Minh City and its surroundings can enjoy a vibrant and active lifestyle.
 There is a large expat community in the city, with many activities and events to join.
 Cultural attractions abound, from the city's many museums and galleries to its bustling markets and street food stalls.
 There are plenty of recreational activities to enjoy, from exploring the city's many parks and gardens to taking part in water sports on the nearby beaches.
-For those looking for a night out, there are plenty of bars, clubs, and restaurants to choose from," explained a retiree in Ho Chi Minh City.
+For those looking for a night out, there are plenty of bars, clubs, and restaurants to choose from," commented one retiree living in Ho Chi Minh City, Vietnam.

 "My days are spent going to the gym, playing golf, swimming and many bike rides.
 (Bicycle) There is much to explore also in HCMC.
 Restaurants, clubs, museums and shopping are all available," explained one retiree living in Ho Chi Minh.